cucurrupil/DATA1A-HW/README.md

 * NUMERIC.
 Quantities that can be used to make operations.
 * LOGIC.
-Decisions to make between possible answers using equal, and, or less than, greater than
+Decisions to make between possible answers using equal, and, or less than, greater than.
 * STRING AND CHARACTERS.
 Strings are defined as an array of characters.
 The difference between a character array and a string is the string is terminated with a special character ‘\0’.

+    string nombre

 * ARRANGEMENTS.
 It is a set of data or a homogeneous data structure that is located consecutively.